pglen/spellcrypt/README.md

         Nonagon waxy Unimplemented whitecap Clinically dionysos bussey nootka, constitutionals colb kirkwood befitting whitecap clinically.

   How it works:

-    A dictionary is indexed into the original file, and the indexes are 'encrypted' The new index is untangeld from the dictionary, which yields a differebt text.
+    A dictionary is indexed into the original file, and the indexes are 'encrypted' The new index is untangled from the dictionary, which yields a different text.
 The decryption does the reverse.

-    Strength: strong enough to withstand and but the most resource intesive attacks.
+    Strength: strong enough to withstand any, but the most resource intensive attacks.
-    The varible strenght is also a fundtion of the password quality.
+    The variable strength is also a function of the password quality.

+ Justification:

+   This encryption hides the fact that the text is encrypted.
+Because it uses plain text intermediary, it is can be deployed seamlessly into any context, including email, text message, document or attachment.

+ Note: Under Construction.